mkner/robo-pid/docs/interface.rst

  .. method:: reset()

   Resets for new controller run.
-Clears out integrations but keeps gains intact.
+Clears out integrations but keeps gains intact

   :param: None
   :return: None
-  :rtype: None

  .. method:: resetAll()

   Resets all internal variables to the the object instance initialization state.
 Gains & timestep increment are also set to default values.

+  :param: None
+  :return: None

  .. method:: setIntegrateModeOn()